-Should i be worried about nanoparticles in topical products like sunscreen and toothpaste?
+Should i be worried about nanoparticles in topical products like toothpaste?

 Campaigners are warning that new research into the safety of nanoparticles is not enough.
 They point out there have been many studies that show potential health risks for these particles, but environmental groups say more work needs to be done before we can rest easy with our topical products that contain them.

 Nano-particles are most often used in the form of zinc oxide to improve sunscreen protection from UVA, and in toothpaste in the form of nano-hydroxyapatite to remineralise enamel.
-Nanoparticles such as these, when applied repeatedly over time can damage living cells and organs due to their size; they're too small for our body's natural immune system or enzymes that break down harmful molecules like cancerous growths on skin cells!
+The concern among campaigners remains that nanoparticles may damage living cells and organs due to their size; they're too small for our body's natural immune system or enzymes that break down harmful molecules like cancerous growths on skin cells.

-It's important to do your research and decide what is right for you.
+It's important to do your own research and decide what is right for you.